-Sunflower oil - hard to process and requires heat which kills most the good in it.
-It is a polyunsaturated fat which can be unstable and has many omega-6s but not omega-3s.
-In the processing for food it is bleached and deodorized leaving it tasteless, odorless, and boring . . .
-It is possible to find organic cold pressed and refined sunflower oil - this sunflower oil is nice for your skin - but I would not use it internally.
+Sunflower oil - hard to process and requires heat which kills anything good in it.
+It is a polyunsaturated fat which is very unstable and has many omega-6s but not omega-3s.
+In the processing it is bleached and deodorized leaving it tasteless, odorless, and boring . . .

-Sesame Oil - is Poly and Mono Unsaturated oils, it is also best used for light sautéing, salad dressings, or added at the end of the cooking cycle for flavor.
+Sesame Oil - is Poly and Mono Unsaturated oils, like olive oil it is best used for light sautéing, salad dressings, or added at the end of the cooking cycle for flavor.
 It has many nutrients and is good for you.
 It is especially good for your skin, teeth, gums, and nostrils (as nasya oil).
-It is exceptionally good at pulling toxins from our body.
+It pulls toxins from our body.